Controllable Video Generation: A Survey: Video Generation Foundation Models

 \section{Video Generation Foundation Models}

 Video generation foundation models have recently attracted substantial attention due to their remarkable ability to generate high-fidelity videos.
 These models are typically categorized into two major paradigms: diffusion-based models and autoregressive (AR) models.
 Among them, diffusion-based methods have shown impressive performance by modeling data distributions through an iterative denoising process, effectively capturing complex spatial-temporal dependencies.
-We introduce the typical frameworks among them(See in Tab.~\ref{tab:base_models}).
+We introduce the typical frameworks among them (see in Table~\ref{tab:base_models}).
 Diffusion-based video generation models can be further divided into two architectural branches: those built on UNet-based frameworks and those leveraging the more recent DiT (Diffusion Transformer) architecture.
-In this section, we first review UNet-based diffusion models in Sec.~\ref{sec:unet}, followed by DiT-based models in Sec.~\ref{sec:dit}.
-Finally, in Sec.~\ref{sec:ar}, we introduce and discuss the family of autoregressive video generation models.
+We provide them in supplementary material.